riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 {% endhighlight %}
 </div>

 This won't work on the server however as under the hood our test package calls `Meteor.login(...` which is only available on the client.
 So how do we manage users when writing server tests?
 Well we can use Jasmine spies.
 I was a little confused by spies initially, until I read the docs (duh, always a good idea) and realized they are very similar to test mocks.
-I've used <a href="https://github.com/Moq/moq4" target="_blank">Moq</a> a fair bit in .NET if you've previously used a mocking framework you'll have no trouble understanding Jasmine spies.
+I've used <a href="https://github.com/Moq/moq4" target="_blank">Moq</a> a fair bit in .NET, and if you've previously used a mocking framework you'll have no trouble understanding Jasmine spies.

-The core <a href="http://stackoverflow.com/questions/12827580/mocking-vs-spying-in-mocking-frameworks" target="_blank">difference between mocks and spies</a> is that instead of replacing an entire object as with a mock, a spy on replaces the parts of an object you've assigned spies on.
+The core <a href="http://stackoverflow.com/questions/12827580/mocking-vs-spying-in-mocking-frameworks" target="_blank">difference between mocks and spies</a> is that instead of replacing an entire object as with a mock, a spy only replaces the parts of an object you've attached a spy to.

 So what does a spy look like in Jasmine?
-Have a look:

 <div class="no-select-button">
 {% highlight JavaScript %}